 How will the story unfold?
 What will be the key Interactions?

-A user's ability to customize his interaction with this piece is key to the value he associates with it.
+A user's ability to customize his/her interaction with this piece is key to the value he associates with it.
 What would interest users?
 How do these numbers connect to their daily lives?
 What does this data mean for them?
 What would they want to know?
-Layering which datasets would provide meaningful information?

 Initial explorations of the user interface